openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 Limitations include:

-- Only 1D convolutions are natively supported.
+- Only 1D convolutions are natively supported on the HW prior to GNA 3.0; 2D convolutions have specific limitations (see the table above).
 - The number of output channels for convolutions must be a multiple of 4.
 - The maximum number of filters is 65532 for GNA 2.0 and 8192 for GNA 3.0.
-- Permute layer support is limited to the cases where no data reordering is needed or when reordering is happening for two dimensions, at least one of which is not greater than 8.
+- Transpose layer support is limited to the cases where no data reordering is needed or when reordering is happening for two dimensions, at least one of which is not greater than 8.
 - Splits and concatenations are supported for continuous portions of memory (e.g., split of 1,2,3,4 to 1,1,3,4 and 1,1,3,4 or concats of 1,2,3,4 and 1,2,3,5 to 2,2,3,4).
 - For Multiply, Add and Subtract layers, auto broadcasting is only supported for constant inputs.